 At no time promise confidentiality to a child or adult

 Staff are aware that they should not question the child; other than to respond with TED - Tell me what you mean by that, Explain what you mean by that, Describe that.
 Staff will observe and listen, but do not probe/ask any leading questions.

+For non-urgent contact for a referral or request to the front door, the appropriate portal form needs to be completed.
+There is one for children’s social care where you feel the child / young person has reached their threshold for support (upper tier Targeted Help and Statutory / Specialist Help).

+Phone – Immediate Safeguarding concerns:

+0300 123 5012

+Option 3 – Cheshire East Consultation Service (ChECS)

+Choose Option 2 – ChECS / Immediate Safeguarding concerns

+Anything you submit to ChECS that is deemed as meeting threshold for social care will be processed within either 2 hours or 24 hours as per statutory guidelines dependant on risk.

 The Designated Safeguarding Lead will obtain key information and agree relevant actions after making a timely assessment of the information.

 We recognise that parents may hold key information about incidents/allegations therefore, in the majority of situations; the Designated Safeguarding Lead will speak to the parents and gain their consent to discussing the situation with others.
 Staff are aware that there will be very few instances where, to speak to the parents, could further endanger the child.
 In those situations, they would still consult/refer, but would have clearly recorded reasons as to why they had not gained parental consent.